-4.3 Mode Split
+4.3 Daily Mode Split

-Improvements in transit service can induce shifts in the travel modes selected by travelers.
-The travel modes for work trips and all trips were summarized from the travel model (Table 3-7).
+Improvements in transit service can induce shifts in the daily travel modes selected by travelers.
+The travel modes for work trips and all trips were summarized from the travel model ( Table 4-7).
+As is shown in Table 4-7, while the change in daily mode split percent may appear small among packages when compared to the No Build, but given there are millions of daily trips, even a 1% shift from auto to transit and other modes could equate to a noticeable benefit to the system in terms of reduction in congestion and travel times.

-Package C with the Rumrill BART Extension would induce the largest shift in mode split from auto to transit.
-The transit share for all work trips in West County would increase by 5.2 percent compared to No Build (from 21.2% to 22.3%), and by 8.3 percent for all trip purposes.
-The mode shares for automobile trips would decrease by about 1.5 percent for work trips and by 0.5 percent for all trips.
+As expected, Packages C and D with the BART Extensions would induce the largest shifts in mode split from auto to transit.
+The transit share for all work trips in West County would increase by 1.1 percent compared to No Build for Package C (from 21.2% to 22.3%), and 1.0% for Package D (from 21.2% to 22.2%).
+The mode shares for automobile trips would decrease by about 1.1 percent for work trips and by 0.5 percent for all trips.

-Packages D and E would also cause shifts from auto to transit, but at slightly smaller levels.
+Package E would also cause shifts from auto to transit, but at slightly smaller levels.